Have a symptom?

 Angina, or angina pectoris, refers to symptoms such as chest pain or discomfort caused by reduced blood flow to the heart.
 Angina is often the first sign of heart disease.
 (Source: excerpt from Angina: NWHIC)

 Chest pain, also called angina (an-JY-nuh).
-When you have angina, you feel pain in...
+When you have angina, you feel pain in your...
 (Source: excerpt from Keep your heart and blood vessels healthy: NIDDK)

-A recurring pain or discomfort in the chest that happens when some part of the heart does not receive...
+A recurring pain or discomfort in the chest that happens when some part of the...
 (Source: excerpt from NHLBI, ANGINA: NHLBI)

-Angina, or angina pectoris, refers to symptoms such as chest pain or...
+Angina, or angina pectoris, refers to symptoms such as chest pain or discomfort caused by...
 (Source: excerpt from Angina: NWHIC)

 Any disease of the throat or fauces marked by spasmodic attacks of intense suffocative pain

 The list below shows some of the causes of Angina mentioned in various sources: